Wildhoney/Switzerland/README.md

 ## Applying Styles

-As we're using web components to allow for style encapsulation, applying styles is more akin to how the web _expects_ us to apply styles via vanilla CSS with class names, etc...
-With the shadow boundary defined on each component, styles don't bleed into other components or into other HTML elements in the DOM.

-Styles are attached using the traditional `link` element but we also export a convenient `node` component for attaching stylesheets and defining custom CSS variables.
-We must use the `path` hook with `import.meta.url` to resolve our stylesheets relative to our component &mdash; interestingly we use the same hook for all kinds of media, such as images.
+Styles within a shadow boundary allow for encapsulation which means we can use regular CSS documents scoped to our component's tree.
+We can attach our stylesheets to our component by using a regular `link` node, although Switzerland provides a `nodes` utility for `StyleSheet` and `Variables` &mdash; the latter applies custom variables to your component tree allowing CSS to access those JavaScript variables.
+We use the `use.path` hook to resolve media &mdash; CSS documents, images, etc... &mdash; relative to our component.

 ```tsx
 import { create, use, nodes } from 'switzerland';